 A CVA has many advantages, not just for its creditors, but also for the company’s directors and shareholders.

 - There are no upfront fees.
-Other company rescue solutions, such as pre-pack administration, may require a significant upfront investment.
+Other company rescue solutions, such as pre-pack administration, may require a significant upfront costs.
 Fee charges for a CVA refer to the implementing and managing the arrangement.
 Contributions usually pay for these before distributing to creditors.

-- Once the CVA is set up, the company is protected from the initiation or pursuing of legal action such as country court judgements (CCJ’s) or winding up petitions.
+- Once the CVA is set up, the company is protected from the initiation or pursuing of legal action such as country court judgements (CCJ’s) or winding-up petitions.
 The business receives protection from unsecured creditor pressure.

-- The company pays just one affordable monthly payment to the insolvency practitioner who acts as supervisor and distributes payment equally among your creditors.
+- The company pays just one affordable monthly payment to the insolvency practitioner who acts as Supervisor and distributes payment equally among your creditors.